need4swede/wiki-go/data/documents/playback/player-controls/document.md

 - **Fixed countdown:** a set 10, 20, or 30 seconds with a **Play Now** button.

 Press Menu to cancel and let the credits roll.
 Autoplay can also carry across seasons, and through movie collections if you enable **Autoplay Collections**.
 All of it lives in **Settings > Playback > Autoplay**.

+On iPhone and iPad, Up Next does not start a fresh playback session while Neptune remains backgrounded.
+The finished session stops and can be continued from Continue Watching after you return.